A white envelope

 Many people are laughing, and some of the stories are indeed funny, but for me the accounts of such antics soon wear thin.
 I cannot tell how many people are laughing because they truly think the stories are funny, or just to go along with everyone else.

 One tale is told of a prank played at a hotel where the team was staying for a track meet.
 An unsuspecting athlete was stuffed inside a portable, fold-up rollaway bed, then wheeled into an elevator.
-All the buttons for each floor were pushed multiple times, and the hapless athlete left to be whisked first to one floor, and then another and still others in random order, all the while yelling and flailing about, unable to extricate himself.
+All the buttons for each floor were pushed in haphazard sequence, with the hapless athlete left to be whisked first to one floor, and then another and still others in random order, all the while yelling and flailing about, unable to extricate himself.

 The audience of ex-jocks finds this hilarious, but to me it seems mostly cruel.
 Everyone laughs uproariously, but I groan inwardly if this is what they think qualifies as entertainment worth hearing about.
 Granted, it’s to be expected that there will be funny stories told about the past, but to me tales like this, and a number of others like it, border on the idiotic.